MobileRoboticsSchool/MobileRoboticsSchool.github.io/README.md

 # MobileRoboticsSchool.github.io

-Ressources for the EPFL mobile robotics summer school
+Ressources to support the students through the mobile robotics school with micro:bit.
+See the index and contact pages to know more.